Hair Transplant For Women

 Hair Restoration Options for Women

-Before considering a hair transplant, female patients should be examined by a hair transplant physician in order to rule out treatable medical conditions contributing to the hair loss.
-The doctor will also conduct a microscopic hair evaluation to determine the location and percentage of hair miniaturization.
+Before considering a hair transplant, female patients should be examined by an experienced and board-certified hair transplant surgeon in order to rule out treatable medical conditions contributing to the hair loss.
+The doctor will also conduct a microscopic evaluation of the hairline to determine the location and percentage of hair miniaturization.
 Female patients with a high percentage of diffuse/generalized miniaturization are not good candidates for a hair transplant.

 Female hair transplant options are the same as their male counterparts.
-The surgeon will decide if Follicular Unit Extraction (FUE) or Follicular Unit Transplantation (FUT) is the best option to achieve the desired results.
+The surgeon will use Follicular Unit Extraction (FUE) to achieve the desired results.
 Also, the doctor may decide to utilize medical treatments during, or prior to, the surgical hair restoration.

 When to Consider Female Hair Transplantation?

-Woman can utilize hair transplant for two purposes:
+Woman can utilize a hair transplant procedure for two main purposes:

 - To lower a hairline that is high